salu133445/pypianoroll/doc/source/getting_started.rst

 .. code-block:: python

-    # Extend the piano-roll to demonstrate the usage of down beat array
+    # Extend the pianoroll to demonstrate the usage of down beat array
     track.pianoroll = np.tile(track.pianoroll, (4, 1))
     downbeats = [0, 96, 192, 288]